szilard/teach-ML-CEU-master-bizanalytics/README.md

 ### Announcements and Q&A

-Class announcements and student Q&A will be done via [github issues](https://github.com/pappzoltan/teach-ML-CEU-master-bizanalytics/issues).
+Class announcements and student Q&A will be done via Moodle

 ### Syllabus and Schedule: